-Status of Achieving Measurable Goals Identified in the Stormwater Management Plan Please refer to the following page, "Goal / Task" and "Status"
+Status of Achieving Measurable Goals Identified in the Stormwater Management Plan

 Results of Information (Data) Collected and Analyzed, If Any

 There has been a continued citizen cleanup effort with Adopt-the-River, Adopt-an-Arroyo, Adopt-a- Median, Keep Santa Fe Beautiful and My Watershed, My Water volunteer groups and other City-sponsored programs.
 The city continues to schedule Amnesty Days for this reporting period.